HVAC Guides

 For a typical household, a simple schedule might cool the house before people wake up, hold a comfortable setting through the evening, and increase the temperature modestly during work hours.
 For a commercial property, the schedule should line up with opening hours, closing procedures, and any areas that need cooling after hours for equipment or inventory.

 Geofencing and remote access can help, especially if your routine changes often.
-But automation is not a substitute for system performance.
+But automation isn’t a substitute for system performance.
 If some rooms are always hot, humidity stays high, or the AC runs nonstop, the thermostat may not be the real problem.

 When lower thermostat settings stop helping

-There is a point where lowering the thermostat does not solve discomfort.
+There’s a point where lowering the thermostat doesn’t solve discomfort.
 It just makes the unit run longer and raises your electric bill.
 If your home is set to 70 and still feels humid or uneven, the issue could be system sizing, maintenance, airflow restrictions, attic heat gain, or insulation gaps.

 The same goes for commercial buildings.
 If a store feels warm near the entrance and cold in the back, dropping the thermostat may only overcool part of the building while the problem area remains uncomfortable.
 In that case, zoning, airflow balancing, door usage, or equipment condition may need attention.